0n4t3/nipy/README.md

 * Compile Coincurve using Pip `pip install coincurve --no-binary all`
 * Install Python Dependencies with Pip `pip install setuptools pynostr mastodon.py`
-* Run with python (e.g. `python ~/scripts/ni.py`) and consider configuring an alias
-* **Note:** The atproto dependency is not working on pip in Termux at the moment.
+* Run with python (e.g. `python ~/scripts/ni.py`) and consider configuring an alias *Note: The atproto dependency is not working on pip in Termux at the moment.
 You will need to delete lines 15 and 64-74 (AT/Bluesky) in order to run the script.
-I will update this if I find a fix.
+I will update this if I find a fix.*

 ## Config (keyring version)

 #### Part 1
 *Keyring is a Python module that hands off the handling of passwords and other data to the OS on Windows, recent versions of Mac, and on the more established Linux Desktops.
 Instead of hardcoding your nsec and API keys into the script you can hand that off to the OS which will provide you with a level of security that more resembles a real client as apposed to a hacky python script.*
 * Follow the installation steps above
 * Install the Python module `keyring` and it's dependency `dbus-python`.
 This can be done with `pip install keyring dbus-python` on Windows or Mac.
 On Linux it's highly reccomended to use the versions from your native package manager if availible, such as with `apt install python3-keyring python3-dbus.mainloop.pyqt6` on a Debian based distro.
-If you're on Linxu, but your package manager doesn't have the applicable packages, defer to the installation with Pip.
+If you're on Linux, but your package manager doesn't have the applicable packages, defer to the installation with Pip.

 #### Part 2A
 If you installed keyring on Linux via a package manager run the following commands: